mlochbaum/BQN/spec/grammar.md

     _brMod1  = "{" ( _mCase  ";" )* ( _mCase  | _mMain ( ";" _mMain )? ) "}"
     _brMod2_ = "{" ( _cCase_ ";" )* ( _cCase_ | _cMan_ ( ";" _cMan_ )? ) "}"

 A namespace block is very similar in grammar to an ordinary immediate block, but allows export declarations with `⇐`, either in place of the ordinary definition `←` or in the special `EXPORT` statement.
 The arrow `⇐` can also be placed in the header to mark a namespace block.
+Since the block returns all exported values and not the result of the last line, the last line does not need to be an expression.

     NS_STMT  = nsLHS ASGN brNS
     NS_VAR   = LHS_NAME ( ":" lhs )?
     nsLHS    = LHS_NAME ( "‿" LHS_NAME )+
              | "⟨" ⋄? ( ( NS_VAR ⋄ )* NS_VAR ⋄? )? "⟩"
     EXPORT   = ( LHS_NAME | lhsSub | lhsStr ) "⇐"
-    NS_BODY  = ⋄? ( ( STMT | EXPORT ) ⋄ )* EXPR ⋄?
+    NS_BODY  = ⋄? ( STMT ⋄ )* STMT ⋄?
     brNS     = "{" ( ⋄? "⇐"? s ":" )?
 NS_BODY "}"

 Two additional rules apply to blocks, based on the special name associations in the table below.
 First, each block allows the special names in its column to be used as the given token types within `BODY` terms (not headers).
 Except for the spaces labelled "None", each column is cumulative and a given entry also includes all the entries above it up to the next "None".
 Second, for `BrFunc`, `_brMod1`, `_brMod2_`, and `brNS` terms, if no header is given (or, for `brNS`, if the header does not contain `"⇐"`), then at least one `BODY` term in it *must* contain one of the tokens on, and not above, the corresponding row.
 Otherwise the syntax would be ambiguous, since for example a simple `"{" BODY "}"` sequence could have any type.